Vyral/base-template/_posts/2021-06-15-4-reasons-why-we-arent-headed-toward-a-crash.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/06-15-colemere-youtube.jpg
-youtube_code: zreve9V6wCo
+youtube_code: Yym_WZs2dLk
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

-A lot of people have been worried about a potential housing market crash.
-In fact, we hear questions about it nearly every day.
+A lot of people have been worried about a potential housing market crash; we hear questions about it nearly every day.
 To help put these fears to rest, today we’ll be going over four reasons why a crash is simply impossible in our nationwide market:

 **1\.
 Inventory:** Our inventory levels are the lowest they’ve been in over 20 years, which is the main reason why prices are high.
 It’s all a matter of supply and demand, and since there are few sellers but many eager buyers, prices have skyrocketed.